 Throgs Neck begins on Election Day 2016.
-Johnny, a wannabe tech entrepreneur and vehement anti-Trumpist is deep in debt due to business failure.
-Christine, his estranged wife and high school sweetheart, threw him out for lying about it.
-He now lives with his widowed father, John Sr., a rabid Trumpist with connections to the local Mafia.
+Johnny, a wannabe tech entrepreneur and vehement anti-Trumpist, is deep in debt due to the failure of his first business.
+Christine, his estranged wife and high school sweetheart, threw him out for lying about losing all their money.
+At 31, he finds himself living back home with his domineering widowed father, John Sr., a rabid pro-Trumpist with connections to the local Mafia.

-Having his boy back home worked out well for the old man, who always resented his son’s loyalty to Christine.
+Still, having his boy back home has worked out well for John Sr., who is possessive and always resented Johnny’s loyalty to Christine.
+Behind his son’s back, John Sr. has manipulated Christine into divorcing Johnny.
 But Johnny has been hatching a plan to make big money and win back Christine.
 A chip off the old block despite their political differences, Johnny’s scheme involves local racketeers.
-But behind his son’s back, John Sr. has manipulated Christine into divorcing Johnny.
-Served divorce papers on Election Day, Johnny moves to fast track his plans.
+When he’s served divorce papers on Election Day, Johnny moves to fast track his plans.
 Like the election, it all comes to a head on Inauguration Day.